-Civil service aspirants may find it as a cumbersome task to study Indian economy.
+Civil service aspirants may find it as a cumbersome task to study the Indian Economy.
 When it comes to IAS Exam It is not because the subject is tough, but you are not clear with the concepts.
 First and foremost, students must make clear about the facts and link it with the current events.
-For example, inflation occurred link your theory with analytical knowledge, like how it is going to affect Indian economy, what will be the impacts etc. UPSC hardly asks direct questions from economy while you can expect analytical questions.
+For example, inflation occurred link your theory with analytical knowledge, like how it is going to affect Indian Economy, what will be the impacts, etc. UPSC hardly asks direct questions from the economy while you can expect analytical questions.

 Once you are clear with the facts you have half won the battle.
-Some are misguided that economy deals with money.
-The real fact is that apart from money there are a lot other things covering in it.
-So I suggest you to read Indian economy not only as a civil service aspirant, but also as an inevitable subject in daily life.
+Some are misguided that the economy deals with money.
+The real fact is that apart from money there are a lot of other things covering it.
+So I suggest you read the Indian Economy not only as a civil service aspirant but also as an inevitable subject in daily life.

 From 2011 onwards 10 to 20 questions were asked on an average.
 So it is not advisable to give less importance to this subject.
 Moreover, this will play a vital role in clearing prelims.